 All undergraduates need a current MCard to borrow materials from University Library locations.
 Books from the Shapiro Library can be checked out for three weeks and can be "renewed" (checked out again) once.
 There is no limit on the number of books you may borrow.

-To help you prepare to use the services and resources of the University Library, we recommend that you review our online research tutorial called Searchpath.
-This research tutorial will give you a good foundation for finding books and articles.
+To help you prepare to use the services and resources of the University Library, we recommend that you review our online research guide called "Essentials of Library Research."
 In addition, many libraries on campus have important FAQs and subject- or discipline-based guides which can help you navigate the library system and our rich resources.
-See the Shapiro Library's Assignment Assistant and Citation Style Guides for more helpful information.

 In addition to expert reference and research assistance at the various library locations, the University Library provides instant messaging, texting and email reference services throughout the calendar year via the Ask a Librarian service.
-But we especially want to encourage undergraduate students to talk to with our expertly trained reference staff at the reference desk.
+But we especially want to encourage undergraduate students to talk to with our expertly trained reference staff at the reference desk on the first floor.

 Off campus access to library online resources is available to currently enrolled U-M undergraduate students with a valid U-M login.
-See Off-Campus Access for details.
+See the Access Outside the Library and On Mobile Devices for details.

 See Computing at the Library for details.

-You use your MCard at all library photocopiers.
+You use your MCard at all library photocopiers/printers.
 See Copy Services page for details.